-Nearly every CEO we speak to with a cloud-based product universally agrees that their Amazon Web Services (AWS) bill is too high.
-While some may have unrealistic expectations, in most cases, companies simply must tightly manage usage to reduce cloud costs.
-These five steps will take you in the right direction.
+Nearly every CEO we speak to with a cloud-based product universally agrees that their Amazon Web Services bill is too high.
+While some may have unrealistic expectations, in most cases, companies simply must tightly monitor and manage cloud usage to reduce costs.
+5 Steps to Reduce AWS Costs >

 1. Compare Your Cloud Costs to Your Product Financials